erric-syd/installment-adjustment/README.md

 # installment-adjustment

-To see the adjustment, click: repayment_adjustment.ipynb
+To see the adjustment, click: installment_adjustment.ipynb

 Enjoy.